Andrew McCutchen Player Props: Pirates vs. Cardinals

 Andrew McCutchen At The Plate

-- Among qualifying hitters in baseball, his batting average ranks 36th, his on-base percentage ranks 10th, and he is 53rd in the league in slugging.
+- Among qualified hitters, he ranks 40th in batting average, while his on-base percentage ranks 13th and he is 71st in slugging.

-- In 58.3% of his games this season (seven of 12), McCutchen has picked up at least one hit, and in three of those games (25.0%) he recorded at least two.

-- In three games this season, McCutchen has picked up an RBI, with more than one RBI once.
+- In three games this year, McCutchen has picked up an RBI, with more than one RBI once.

-- In four of 12 games this year, he has scored, including multiple runs once.
+- He has scored at least one run four times this year (30.8%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.